bidodev/bidodev/README.md

 ## Hi 👋

-I'm Claudinei, a Software Engineer from Brazil currently living and working in Berlin and I'm passionate about technology, communities, and everything in-between.
+I'm Claudinei, a Brazilian Software Engineer currently living and working in Berlin and I'm passionate about technology, communities, and everything in-between.

 <details>
 <summary>🔧 Technologies & Tools</summary>